 Research Interest: The biology of intracellular infection, with emphasis on Mycobacteria

-Jeongmin Song, PhD, Assistant Professor of Bacterial Pathogenesis
+Jeongmin Song, PhD, Associate Professor of Bacterial Pathogenesis

 Research Interest: Typhoid toxin, Salmonella Typhi, Bacterial AB toxins, Vaccines, Antibodies, Typhoid fever, Chronic/persistent infection